7. Group

 accident_list.groupby("latimes_make_and_model")

-A nice start but you’ll notice you don’t get much back.
-The data’s been grouped, but we haven’t chosen what to do with it yet.
-If we wanted the total by model, we would use the size method.
+That’s a nice start, but you’ll notice you don’t get much back.
+The data has been grouped, but we haven’t chosen what to do with it yet.
+If we want the total by model, we can use the size method.

 accident_list.groupby("latimes_make_and_model").size()